wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 ### Demo 1 (StackScript overrides for a virgin installation of the Joomla CMS)

 >     set "The number (1, 2 or 3) of the template you are using" to "1"
->     set "The Display name for your website e.g. My Demo Website" to "My Joomla Demo"
+>     set "WEBSITE DISPLAY NAME" to "My Joomla Demo"
 >     set "APPLICATION" to "joomla"
 >     set "APPLICATION IDENTIFIER" to "1"
 >     set "JOOMLA VERSION" and set it to the latest version of Joomla for example, "5.1.2"